opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/Check-Schedule-and-Job-Status.md

 :::

-- The SMACheckStat.log file provides detailed information of errors generated during the utility\'s execution.
+- The SMACheckStat.log file provides detailed information of errors generated during the utility's execution.
 The log file resides in the \<Output Directory\>\\SAM\\Log\\ directory.
 The syntax for the log file name is SMACheckStat\_\<date-time stamp\>.log.
 - All archived log files reside in the \<Output